DevCrew-io/camerakit-flutter/README.md

     _cameraKitFlutterImpl.setCredentials(config);
 ```
 ## Access Camerakit in Flutter
 You can access camerakit by just calling openCameraKit function.
-Before calling you need and instance of CameraKitFlutterImpl to get required function
+Before calling you need instance of CameraKitFlutterImpl to get required function
 ```dart
   late final _cameraKitFlutterImpl =
       CameraKitFlutterImpl(cameraKitFlutterEvents: this);